 Neither the Anti-Monopoly Law nor the competition provisions in other laws and regulations provide for a notification system for agreements.
-However, depending on the adoption of measures implementing the Anti-Monopoly Law and the enforcement practice of the National Development and Reform Commission (NDRC) and the State Administration of Industry and Commerce (SAIC), it is possible that a formal or informal consultation procedure may be adopted.
+However, depending on the adoption of measures implementing the Anti-Monopoly Law and the enforcement practice of NDRC and SAIC, it is possible that a formal or informal consultation procedure may be adopted.

-Agency guidance
+Authority guidance

-35 If there is no formal procedure for notification, is it possible to obtain guidance from the agency as to the antitrust assessment of a particular agreement in certain circumstances?
+39 If there is no formal procedure for notification, is it possible to obtain guidance from the authority responsible for antitrust enforcement or a declaratory judgment from a court as to the assessment of a particular agreement in certain circumstances?

-It is possible that in future the National Development and Reform Commission (NDRC) or the State Administration of Industry and Commerce (SAIC) may adopt a formal or informal consultation procedure in respect of vertical restraints.
+It is possible that NDRC or SAIC may adopt a formal or informal consultation procedure in respect of vertical restraints.